openlawteam/tribute-contracts/website/docs/tutorial/adapters/Template.md

 ## Events

+- No events are emitted or

-### Proposals
+### KickedMember

-A kick proposal was processed with success:
+When the kick proposal was processed with success.

 - `event KickedMember(bytes32 proposalId, address member);`